feathersui/feathersui-starling/documentation/help/markdown/callout.md

 };
 ```

-When `PopUpManager.addPopUp()` is called to show the callout, the custom overlay factory will be passed in as an argument.
+When [`PopUpManager.addPopUp()`](../api-reference/feathers/core/PopUpManager.html#addPopUp()) is called to show the callout, the custom overlay factory will be passed in as an argument.

 ### Custom Callout Factory

-When a callout is created with `Callout.show()`, `Callout.calloutFactory()` is called to instantiate a `Callout` instance.
+When a callout is created with `Callout.show()`, the function stored by the [`Callout.calloutFactory()`](../api-reference/feathers/controls/Callout.html#calloutFactory) property is called to instantiate a `Callout` instance.
 The final argument of `Callout.show()` allows you to specify a custom callout factory.
 This let's you customize an individual callout to be different than other callouts.
 For instance, let's say that a particular callout should have different skins than others.
 We might create a callout factory function like this:

 ``` code
 function customCalloutFactory():Callout